tsgates/arch-wiki-markdown/wiki/Arch_User_Repository.md

 -   Packages that contain binaries or that are very poorly written may be deleted without warning.
--   If you are unsure about the package (or the build/submission process) in any way, submit the PKGBUILD to the AUR Mailing List or the AUR boards on the forum for public review before adding it to the AUR.
+-   If you are unsure about the package (or the build/submission process) in any way, submit the PKGBUILD to the AUR mailing list or the AUR forum on the Arch forums for public review before adding it to the AUR.
 -   Make sure the package is useful.
 Will anyone else want to use this package?
 Is it extremely specialized?
 If more than a few people would find this package useful, it is appropriate for submission.